 The purpose of the California CDL study guide is to help you gain enough knowledge you need, and get you a good preparation before taking the driver’s examination and obtaining a California driver’s license.

-Let’s make the CDL California Test be much easier to obtain by this detailed California CDL study guide and practice tests.
+Let’s make the CDL California Test be much easier to obtain by this detailed California CDL study guide and our free California CDL practice test.
 If you are learning to drive, this definitely is for you!

 Non-commercial Driver’s Licenses (non-CDL)

 A non-commercial driver’s license holder can drive private vehicles with a few exceptions.

 Commercial Driver’s Licenses (also well known as CDL)

 A commercial driver’s license (CDL) allows drivers to have the ability to drive commercial vehicles meaning vehicles for work purposes.

 Definition of CDL

 CDL stands for Commercial Driver’s License.
 California requires commercial motor vehicle (CMV) drivers to hold a valid Commercial Driver’s License, well known as “CDL”.
 California defines a commercial vehicle as one that transports for hire either people or products.